 A researcher may make requests for a reasonable and limited amount of photocopying.
 Photocopying is provided as a courtesy to researchers and will be done as staff time permits.
 It is not a substitute for note taking.
 Therefore, photocopying should be the exception, not the rule.
 Contents of entire folders, oral histories, or audio/visual materials in any format will not be copied.
 Color photocopying is available so photocopy costs will vary.
 All photocopies are marked by the staff with the name of the library, the collection, and the box/folder location.
 Researchers are required to read and sign a Photoduplication Policies and Request Form.

 Scanners are available for staff use to reproduce materials.
-Use of hand-held scanners, digital cameras, and cellular camera phones is prohibited.
+Use of hand-held scanners, digital cameras, and cellular camera phones are allowed as long as the researcher documents what is photographed.